 D: Develop a plan of care

-COPD exacerbation action plans reduce emergency department visits and hospital admissions.IStrong
+Implement a COPD action plan to reduce risks associated with exacerbations, such as emergency department visits and hospital admissionsIStrong

 IN THE EARLY STAGES OF DISEASE, patients with COPD will often ignore mild symptoms, and this contributes to delay in diagnosis.
 As the disease progresses, impairment and disability increase.
 As a health state, severe COPD has the third-highest perceived “severity” rating, on a par with paraplegia and first-stage AIDS (Mathers 1999).
 Depression, anxiety, panic disorder, and social isolation add to the burden of disease as complications and comorbidities accumulate.
 Patients with severe COPD often have neuropsychological deficits suggestive of cerebral dysfunction.
 The deficits are with verbal (Incalzi 1997) and visual short-term memory (Crews 2001), simple motor skills (Roehrs 1995), visuomotor speed and abstract thought processing (Grant 1982).
 Severe COPD is also associated with lower cognitive performance over time (Hung 2009) [evidence level III-2].
 One of the most effective means of improving the patient’s functional and psychological state is pulmonary rehabilitation.